DuckieNukeEm/data_driven_science_and_engineering/Ch2/Chapter 2 - Fourier Transformations.md

 However, this is computationally VERY expensive, taking $O(n^2)$ time.

-The Fast Fourier Transformation, takes $O(nlog(n))$ time and is very efficent.
-I won't go into how it's done or derrived, or even the math behind it (I'm still not sure) but it's used EVERYWHERE.
+The Fast Fourier Transformation, takes $O(nlog(n))$ time and is very efficient.
+I won't go into how it's done or derived, or even the math behind it (I'm still not sure) but it's used EVERYWHERE.

 ##### example 2.1 Noise filtering with FFT